 Tinea cruris is the name used for infection of the groin with a dermatophyte fungus.
 It is most often seen in adult men.
+Tinea cruris is commonly known as jock itch.

 In different parts of the world, different species cause tinea cruris.
 In New Zealand, Trichophyton rubrum and Epidermophyton floccosum are the most common causes.
 Infection often comes from the feet (tinea pedis) or nails (tinea unguium) originally, spread by scratching or the use of an infected towel.